ECG and Spirometry

-The rest ECG records the current flow curve of the heart.
-The examination is performed e.g. when arrhythmias or circulatory disturbances are suspected or before operations.
+The resting ECG records the current flow curve of the heart with the patient resting.
+The examination is performed e.g. in the event of suspected pulse irregularities, circulatory disturbances, or before operations.

-The stress ECG records the current flow curve of the heart under stress, i.e. on the bicycle ergometer.
-This examination is performed e.g. for:
+The Exercise ECG records the current flow curve of the heart and the blood pressure, i.e. on the bicycle ergometer.
+This examination is performed e.g. in the event of

 Long-term blood pressure measurement

-The long-term blood pressure measurement is performed with the aid of a portable device which measures the blood pressure at regular intervals over a period of up to 24 hours, during the day at intervals of around 15 minutes and overnight at intervals of around 30 minutes.
+The long-term blood pressure measurement measures the blood pressure regularly with the aid of a measuring device worn for up to 24 hours, during the day approximately every 15 minutes and overnight approximately every 30 minutes.
 The digitally recorded results can then be evaluated.

-The absolute systolic and diastolic blood pressure values and also changes in blood pressure are examined during the day and night.
+Here, above all the absolute systolic and diastolic blood pressure values and changes in the blood pressure are examined during the day and night.

-In particular, the pulmonary volume and the one-second capacity (how much air the patient can maximally exhale in one second) are examined.
+Here, particularly the lung volume and the forced expiratory volume (the amount of air that the patient can expel in one second) are examined.